 If you are struggling, if something is getting in the way of you meeting your goals, or if you are experiencing things like stress, anxiety, strong emotions, challenging life transitions, loss, suicidal thoughts, or other personal challenges, please reach out and see how we can help.

-To make an appointment or find out the counselor’s next availability:
+To make an appointment with a counselor or find out their next availability:

 To leave a confidential voicemail, call 360.752.8700